All posts

 Cork vs Oeni: two wine cellar apps, different priorities

 Oeni is a personal sommelier focused on food pairings and drinking windows.
 Cork is a wine journal that learns your taste.
-Here's how they differ.
+Here's how they differ — feature by feature.

-But they have different ideas about what a wine app should do after you've added your collection.
+But they have different ideas about what a wine app should do once you've added your collection.

 What Oeni does well

 Oeni's main thing is playing sommelier.
 You tell it what you're eating or what the occasion is, and it recommends a wine from your cellar.
-It has over 5,000 food and wine pairings built in, so if you're making lamb shanks on a Wednesday and want to know what to open, Oeni has an opinion.
+It has thousands of food and wine pairings built in, so if you're making lamb shanks on a Wednesday and want to know what to open, Oeni has an opinion.

 The drinking window tracking is solid.
 Oeni monitors aging phases and tells you which wines are ready now.
-It also does financial tracking: purchase prices, real-time market valuations, capital gains, monthly spending.
-If you care about what your cellar is worth, it covers that.
+It also has financial tracking: purchase prices, real-time market valuations, capital gains, monthly spending.
+If you care about what your cellar is worth, it covers that ground.

 Where Oeni and Cork diverge